 Oh yeah, listening.
 You really have to have your ear open all the time, in the metro, at work even try to catch what the girls are saying in the 7-Eleven (however sometimes they speak in their Isaan dialect which is almost a whole different language).

 Coming back to the most challenging things about learning Thai, I think there are only two things that are difficult to learn during the first months:

 - The tone type (low, middle, high, rising, falling)

 - The vowel length (short and long)

 The grammar is basically pretty easy or better to say there isn’t much about the grammar at all since verbs are not conjugated, not for singular or plural people and not for different tenses.
 You know for example if something happened in the past by just adding the word for yesterday or last week in the sentence.
 Even if you don’t add it people would normally get it from the context.
-Or you add the world lɛ́ɛo (แล้ว – already) that Thais just love to use in every other sentence to talk about things that happened already or things they have done already.
+Or you add the world lɛ́ɛo (แล้ว – already) that Thais just love to use in every other sentence to talk about things that have happened already or things they have done already.

 Actually the first three months I didn’t study any Thai at all.
 But from the point that I knew that I’m gonna do a second internship and thus stay in Thailand for one year (at least) I thought it’s just a good idea to do so.
-I didn’t want to go back home after such a long time and only speaking a few phrases that most backpackers learn during their three week trip around the country.
+I didn’t want to go back home after such a long time and only be able to speak a few phrases that most backpackers learn during their three week trip around the country.
 I thought it’s the most important tool to really understand how Thai people think and what their culture and habits are all about.
 Anyway: